 Rex Murphy was born and raised near St. John's, Newfoundland, where he graduated from Memorial University.
 In l968, he went to Oxford University as a Rhodes Scholar.
 Afterwards, returning to Newfoundland, he soon established himself as a quick-witted and accomplished writer, broadcaster and teacher.

-Murphy's primary interest is in language and English literature, but he also has a strong link with politics.
-He is noted throughout Newfoundland for his biting comments on the political scene and his television tussles with prominent politicians, including premier Joey Smallwood, became required viewing for a huge audience.
+Rex Murphy's primary interest is in language and English literature, but he also has a strong link with politics.
+He was noted throughout Newfoundland for his biting comments on the political scene, and his nightly television tussles on the supper hour show Here and Now with prominent politicians, including Premier Joey Smallwood, became required viewing for a huge audience.

-Murphy gained an insider's view of the political scene when he worked as executive assistant to the leader of the Liberal Party of Newfoundland.
-To get an even closer taste of politics, Murphy ran twice for office in provincial elections and lost both times.
+Rex Murphy gained an insider's view of the political scene when he worked as executive assistant to the leader of the Liberal Party of Newfoundland.
+To get an even closer taste of politics, he ran twice for office in provincial elections -- once as a Liberal, once as a Tory -- and lost both times.

 Rex Murphy contributes weekly TV essays on diverse topics to CBC TV's The National.
 At The National's website there are videos of Rex's TV commentaries.

 He also writes book reviews, commentaries, and a weekly column for the National Post.
 A collection of his columns, reviews and commentaries has been published in two books: Points of View and Canada And Other Matters of Opinion.